-- be made within 20 business days from the date stated on the decision notice, not from when you receive the notice (unless the agency allows further time); and - be lodged at the office of the agency.
+- provide an address where correspondence can be sent (this can be an email or a postal address) - be made within 20 business days from the date stated on the decision notice, not from when you receive the notice (unless the agency allows further time); and - be lodged at the office of the agency.
 If you are unsure where to submit your internal review application, contact the relevant agency that made the decision.